2014 Toyota FJ Cruiser

 Of the three drivetrains available, those primarily interested in the unique design statement made by the FJ Cruiser will likely opt for the two-wheel-drive setup.
 This is not the setup we would choose.

 Those planning to do serious off-road driving will want the full-time 4×4 with the manual transmission, which features a clutchless starting feature that can come in handy for rock-crawling maneuvers.
 With the manual transmission, the drivetrain is a full-time four-wheel-drive setup with H4, H4L (locked Torsen center differential) and L4L (low and locked) settings.
 The H4 mode usually sends 60 percent of power to the rear wheels, but can send as much as 53 percent of power to the front wheels or 70 percent to the rear wheels as needed.
-An electronically locking rear differential is available with either automatic or manual transmission, or even in the two-wheel-drive version.
+An electronically locking rear differential is standard with the manual transmission and available with the automatic, even in the two-wheel-drive version.
 With the manual transmission, the FJ Cruiser has an off-road crawl ratio of 41.84:1 and has proven itself capable of traversing California's rugged and world-famous Rubicon Trail.

 Those looking for an automatic likely will select the part-time 4×4 with its automatic transmission.
 It's a good choice regardless of road and weather conditions.
 It's also a good choice for rugged terrain and is available with Toyota's A-TRAC off-road technology.
 It's our choice, unless we were planning to do organized off-road adventures.
 With the automatic transmission, the four-wheel-drive system offers shift-on-the-fly selection with H2 (2WD High range), H4 (4WD High range) or L4 (4WD Low range) settings for the torque-splitting transfer case.